petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 - alerting
 - service-level objectives

 The current implementation keeps observability understandable and low-friction for the demo.
+See `13-correlation-id-logging.md` and `16-observability-and-operations.md` for the detailed observability guidance.

 ## No production security model